abissi17/androidClickerGame/README.md

 3. Reach 100,000 total clicks to see the ending screen

 **Strategy tip**: The Wisp's boost effect multiplies the power of your other monsters, so leveling up all three monsters together creates exponential growth!

-## Future Ideas

-Some things that could be added:
-- Saving your progress so you don't lose it when you close the app
-- Sound effects when eggs hatch and when feeding monsters
-- Animations for monster hatching and tree growth
-- More monsters with unique powers
-- Achievement system
-- Different game modes or difficulty levels

----

 Made with Android Studio